bassoline/FaceMaskDetection/README.md

 [YoloV4](https://arxiv.org/abs/2004.10934)

 ### About
-All training was done using Google Colab's GPUs, details about what GPU are available in the log files
+All training was done using Google Colab's GPUs, details about what GPU was used are available in the log files